raymondkim007/cse15l-lab-reports/Lab_Report_1.md

 ![Image](lab1_image6.png)

-BY doing that, I was able to successfully login to the server and proceed to the login terminal, which looks like below.
+By doing that, I was able to successfully login to the server and proceed to the login terminal, which looks like below.

 ![Image](lab1_image7.png)